Ore deposits and critical metals

 Camborne School of Mines group members

-- Dr Jens Andersen - Senior Lecturer, Programme Director for Undergraduate Geology
+- Dr Jens Andersen - Associate Professor, Director of Research

-- Sam Hughes - Lecturer in Surveying and Geology / Part-Time Postgraduate Research Student
+- Dr Sam Hughes - Lecturer in Surveying and Geology, Deputy Director of Education

 - Dr Hannah Hughes - Lecturer in Exploration and Mining Geology